 Designed for aspiring business leaders, MBA programs focus on skills such as human resource management, strategic thinking, business expertise, financial analysis, and consumer targeting.

 Depending on their specialization, MBA graduates tend to be prepared for careers in fields such as marketing, financial advising, entrepreneurship and consulting, whereas MPA@UNC graduates learn to apply their leadership skills toward careers in public service.

 Those interested in the dynamic and quickly growing field of public health often weigh two options: an MPA or a Master of Public Health (MPH).

 How does an MPH differ from an MPA?

 MPH programs prepare students to work administratively and on the ground in key areas of public health.
 This degree option is suited for those who feel certain they want to pursue a career in public health and healthcare and who want to work closely with a community or population to address and prevent public health problems.

 MPH programs typically place greater emphasis on theoretical exploration of population health, health policy, epidemiology, and patterns of disease.
 MPA programs focus more heavily on program implementation and management within these fields.
 For individuals who have a more general interest in public service, the MPA degree is a more versatile choice, as it can lead to a wider range of career options.

 The UNC School of Government's Master of Public Administration program is among the most well-respected and highly ranked in the United States.
 Faculty members are deeply engaged in matters of public administration and advise public officials at all levels.
-The wealth of expertise that faculty members bring to the classroom—including online MPA@UNC classrooms—help prepare students for the leadership roles they need to make a meaningful difference in their communities.
+The wealth of expertise that faculty members bring to the classroom—including online MPA classrooms—help prepare students for the leadership roles they need to make a meaningful difference in their communities.

 The MPA@UNC curriculum covers a range of topics and ideas, all with the common goal of promoting practical and interpersonal leadership skills.